free-pdk/free-pdk-examples/BlinkLED/README.md

 make program (also calls size which calls build) make run
 ```
-Note: These commands can be chained as well.  i.e. `make clean program run`
+> Note: These commands can be chained as well.  i.e. `make clean program run`

 ### Customization:
 Edit the variables at the top of the Makefile to:
-- **DEVICE**: Use a different Padauk MCU (defaults to PFS154 if not changed)
+- **DEVICE**: Use a different Padauk MCU (defaults to PFS154)
-- **F_CPU**: Use a different frequency for the system clock
+- **F_CPU**: Use a different frequency for the system clock (defaults to 1MHz, i.e. IHRC/16)
-  - Note: The _sdcc_external_startup() method will automatically choose the correct internal oscillator (IHRC or ILRC) and divider based on the desired frequency.
+  > Note: The `AUTO_INIT_SYSCLOCK()` macro in the `_sdcc_external_startup()` method will automatically choose the correct internal oscillator (IHRC or ILRC) and clock divider based on the desired frequency.
+  > The `AUTO_CALIBRATE_SYSCLOCK(vdd)` macro will install a placeholder for the correct internal oscillator (IHRC or ILRC) that the Easy PDK Programmer will use to calibrate to the desired frequency.
-- **TARGET_VDD_MV**: Use a different voltage for internal oscillator (IHRC or ILRC) calibration
+- **TARGET_VDD_MV**: Use a different voltage while calibrating the internal oscillator (IHRC or ILRC) (defaults to 4000mV)
-- **TARGET_VDD**: Use a different voltage while the IC is operating
+- **TARGET_VDD**: Use a different voltage while the IC is operating (defaults to 4.0V)

-Note: All of these variables can be changed on the commandline as well.  i.e. `make DEVICE=PFS173 clean program run`
+> Note: All of these variables can be changed on the commandline as well.  i.e. `make DEVICE=PFS173 clean program run`

 ### Compatibility
-This example should run on every currently known Padauk microcontroller that is supported by SDCC and the Easy Pdk Programmer.
+This example should run on every currently known Padauk microcontroller that is supported by SDCC and the Easy PDK Programmer.
 A device specific include file (pdk/device/*.h) may need to be supplied for less common devices.

 ### Build Stats